microsoft/pxt/common-docs/browsers.md

 # Supported Browsers

 You can experience MakeCode on a number of different operating system and browsers.
-In order to provide the best performance and support for features, the compatibiltity lists for browsers and operating system support for MakeCode is shown in the following sections.
+In order to provide the best performance and support for features, the compatibility lists of browsers and operating system support for MakeCode is shown in the following sections.

 ## Windows